sundaysenergy/rg.theme/README.md

-Rogers and Goffigon theme files
+Rogers and Goffigon theme files.